15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 For sure off the beaten path, Las Pozas Azules are spectacular green waterfalls located at only a 40-minute drive from Taxco Guerrero.

 How to visit Las Pozas Azules- get on a colectivo(minibus) on the main road in Taxco and tell the driver you want to go to the Pozas Azules.
-The bus will drop you off right at the entrance and that’s where you can find the one that will take you back to Taxco.
-Busses run until 7 pm
+The bus will drop you off right at the entrance, and that’s where you can find the one that will take you back to Taxco.
+Buses run until 7 pm

-There are 16 pools in total but only 8 are accessible.
-At the time I went, though, only 2 pools were open to the public but if you hire a local guide, he can take you to see the other.
+There are 16 pools in total, but only eight are accessible.
+At the time I went, though, only 2 pools were open to the public,but if you hire a local guide, he can take you to see the other.

 That’s what I did.
-This way I could have all the pools to myself.
-It’s just a short hike to get to the other falls and all worth it.
+This way, I could have all the pools to myself.
+It’s just a short hike to get to the other falls, and it’s all worth it.

-When you are ready there are busses to take you back to Taxco every 30 minutes until 7 pm, right at the entrance of the park.
+When you are ready, there are buses to take you back to Taxco every 30 minutes until 7 pm, right at the entrance of the park.

 On the way back from the Pozas Azules to Taxco, you can ask the driver to drop you off at the entrance of the hike to the waterfall Cola de Caballo.
 In my case, he also called the guide for us.